yungyuc/ynote/nsd/06simd/simd.rst

 and measure the benefits.
 The measurement is important to assess whether or not you need the optimization.

-We will use the example, :download:`code/01_mul/mul.cpp`, to show how to use the 256-bit-wide AVX to perform vector multiplication for 8 single-precision floating-point values.
+We will use an example to show how to use the 256-bit-wide AVX to perform vector multiplication for 8 single-precision floating-point values:

 .. code-block:: cpp